xcart/xcart-docs/_pages/kb_en/modules/dhl.md

 To use DHL XML Services you need to register on [DHL.com](http://www.dhl.com/ "DHL") with a Site ID and Password.
 Once you have registered you would need to obtain an Account number from DHL.com that provides access to the XML Services.

-The DHL modulesettings page consists of 4 subsections:
+The DHL module settings page consists of 4 subsections:

 1. Credentials
    ![settings-1.png]({{site.baseurl}}/attachments/ref_3dwzJG71/settings-1.png)

    Use this section to specify the DHL Site ID and API password you gained when registered an account with DHL.

    Also, here you can enable the DHL shipping method when the configuration is complete.
 Use the "This shipping method is" trigger to toggle the method ON/OFF.

 2. Module Settings